The Core Problem: Why Patterns Matter

 - After multiple personas have independently observed this pattern across different users, the system becomes confident: “This is a real, widespread human behavior pattern”

 Let me give you a concrete example to show why this is transformative.
+Current scenario (without patterns): Day 1:- User: “Should I take this new job?”

 - Persona: “That’s a big decision.
 What are you considering?”